anshulxyz/anshulxyz.github.io/_posts/2022-07-13-getting-started-seaorm.md

 sea-orm-cli migrate up
 ```

-This will compile the `migration` module and run your migrations.
-After this
+It will compile the `migration` module and run your migrations.
+After this, you
-has run successfully you should see a file named `posts.sqlite` in your directory.
+should see a file named posts.sqlite in your directory.

-You can check if your table has been created.
+To confirm if we have created the table, run the following command.

 ```txt
 $ sqlite3 posts.sqlite ".schema post" ".exit"